This Gay Teen Romance Film Is Sending Far-Righters Into a Raging Frenzy

 While Vasilian can’t disclose too much about the film just yet, it is centered on the character of Paul, a 17-year-old Ukrainian from a wealthy family who has grown disillusioned with his life.
 That is, until he falls in love—and the object of his affection is subsequently involved in murder.

-Most of the hate messages Vasilian received are two awful to be quoted.
+Most of the hate messages Vasilian received are too awful to be quoted.
 A less extreme example on Instagram read: “The smoked one is fucked,” hinting at the color of Vasilian’s skin.
 Another comment said: “The hour of the moral court is coming for you.”
-One Instagram user sent an even more chilling threat: He said the film has offended “the children of Catharsis.”
+One Instagram user sent an even more chilling threat: He said the film had offended “the children of Catharsis.”

 Terrifyingly, Catharsis’ raging sprees sometimes transcend the realms of the internet—and into the real world.

-On Thursday, Catharsis published Vasilian’s Instagram account to Telegram, leading to a barrage of new hate messages so severe that the director had to privatize his public account.
+On Thursday, Catharsis published the address Vasilian’s Instagram account on Telegram, leading to a barrage of new hate messages so severe that the director had to make his public account private.

 “A few weeks ago a pro-Russian parliament member, Vadim Rabinovich, was the first to criticize our film for its LGBT theme and immediately, Russian propagandist television journalist, Olga Skobeyeva, mentioned that in her show, mocking Ukraine for its love for gay men,” one of the producers, Regina Maryanovska-Davidson, told The Daily Beast.

-“We were inspired by Michelangelo’s Pieta, by Rene Magritte’s kissing figures, which seemed provocative for our haters,” Vasilian told The Daily Beast.
-“I am a former boxer, I could really punch these thugs for such dirty comments,” the director added after taking a glance at the hateful comments he received on Instagram.
+“We were inspired by Michelangelo’s Pietà, by Rene Magritte’s kissing figures, which seemed provocative for our haters,” Vasilian told The Daily Beast.
+“I am a former boxer, I could really punch these thugs for such dirty comments,” the director added after taking a glance at the hateful messages he received on Instagram.

 “But that isn’t going to stop us from producing this film in Ukraine, as this is the only way to change the short-sighted public views and stop attacks on LGBT,” Olekso Gladushevsky, another producer, told The Daily Beast.

-Mykhailo Podolyak, a communications advisor to the Presidential Administration’s chief of staff, admitted there was an issue with intolerance in Ukraine and said that Rabinovich and the critics are trying to “discredit all elements of life in the contemporary Western world—liberal democracy and open society,” as well as tolerance.
+Mykhailo Podolyak, a communications adviser with the Presidential Administration, admitted there was an issue with intolerance in Ukraine and said that Rabinovich and the critics are trying to “discredit all elements of life in the contemporary Western world—liberal democracy and open society,” as well as tolerance.

 “Of course, Ukraine should not be involved in any sort of censorship and manually manage film production,” Podolyak told The Daily Beast.
 “And the current government is not doing that.”